Courses

 PT 507.
 Musculoskeletal II.
 4 Hours.

 PT 507 is the second of three musculoskeletal courses offered in the professional curriculum.
-PT 507 introduces entry-level PT student to the scientific and clinical principles of musculoskeletal assessment and intervention for the upper quadrant.
-In addition, entry-level PT students learn to apply a variety of musculoskeletal assessment and intervention techniques for the cervical spine, shoulder girdle, elbow/forearm, and wrist and hand.
-Upon completion of PT 507, entry-level PT students will able to evaluate and treat orthopedic conditions of the upper extremity with supervision in the clinical setting.
+PT 507 introduces entry-level PT students to the scientific and clinical principles of musculoskeletal assessment and intervention for the upper and lower quadrants.
+Building on content introduced in PT 506, entry-level PT students learn to apply a variety of musculoskeletal assessment and intervention techniques to address movement dysfunctions of the shoulder complex, elbow complex, wrist, hand, ankle, and foot.
+Upon completion of PT 507, entry-level PT students are able to evaluate and treat orthopedic conditions of the upper and lower limbs with supervision in the clinical setting.
 Prerequisite(s): PT 410.

-This course builds on the foundations of evidence-based practice provided in PT 409.
-It focuses on critically appraising the literature, including intervention, diagnostic, and prognostic studies, systematic reviews/meta-analyses, and clinical practice guidelines.
-The course involves students in research design, reliability and validity, sampling, variables and in exploring statistical analyses commonly used in rehabilitation research.
-The course also includes lecture and small group learning activities.
-Prerequisite(s): PT 409.
+This course provides a foundation in evidence-based practice (EBP) for physical therapists.
+The course addresses the five steps necessary for implementing EBP: asking a clinical question, searching the literature, critically appraising the literature, applying evidence, and evaluating outcomes.
+Students have the opportunity to look at practical examples from rehabilitation literature including intervention, diagnostic, and prognostic studies, systematic reviews/meta-analyses, and clinical practice guidelines.
+Students also examine research design, reliability and validity, sampling, variables, and statistical analyses commonly used in rehabilitation research.
+Class format includes lectures and small group learning activities.

 PT 510.
 Neuromuscular I. 4 Hours.